 Avoid Drain Blockages: Tips to Steer Clear of These 5 Common Triggers

-Blocked drains are a common problem that can cause a lot of inconvenience and frustration.
-They can lead to unpleasant odors, slow draining water, and even sewage backups.
+Blocked drains can be a frustrating problem and cause many inconveniences.
+Blocked drains can cause unpleasant odors, slow drainage of water, and even sewage backups.
 Understanding the common causes of blocked drains will help you prevent them in the first place.

 1. Foreign objects